countpauper/countpauper/Angel/Design/Language Design.md

 same($X,$X)
 ```

+## Variable operators
+In a sense variables aren't a type, but the `$` is a prefix operator, which means "the value of".
+This applies both
+when matching (The value of X goes here) and when substituting (use the value of X).
+Normally the operand is an identifier, but technically it's also possible to have another variable as operand
+for instance `$$X`.
+If `$X` is then hypothesized to be a specific identifier, `$$X` would be the variable value of that.
+It creates an interesting meta programming option although it's not clear what the use case is.
+The value of non-identifiers
+would not be defined and a runtime error in most cases.

+The all `*` and any `@` operators work the same, in fact that's what led to this, except that if X is a list then all of or
+any of the values in that list are matched or substituted.
+This means that `*$L` is also possible where `$L` is the name of a
+list.
+Conversely `$*L` where L is a list of identifiers becomes a list of variables with those identifiers.
+`$L=[X,Y] ⇔ $*L=[$X, $Y]`.

 ## Matching comparators
 The arguments of the predicate of a clause are theoratically comparators.
 Matching is the same as infering a comparison.
 The default comparison is equality. `cat(ginny)` is equivalent (short hand for) `cat(=ginny)`.
 What technically happens